tilk/riscv-simple-sv/README.md

 Three cores are currently implemented:
 - single-cycle core (one instruction per cycle, separate instruction and data bus),
-- multicycle core (multiple cycles per instruction, single memory bus, only one adder).
+- multicycle core (multiple cycles per instruction, single memory bus, only one adder),
-- pipelined core (five-stage pipeline)
+- pipelined core (five-stage pipeline).

 The single-cycle core is adapted from [riscv-simple](https://github.com/arthurbeggs/riscv-simple).
-Code structure has benn modified for readability, and several bugs have been fixed.
+Code structure has been modified for readability, and several bugs have been fixed.

 ## Testing